tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 ## Best for Your Gaming Rig

 ![](https://bazzite.gg/wp-content/uploads/2024/02/kde.webp)
-Bazzite is the distribution you *want* if your primary use case is gaming.
+[Bazzite](https://bazzite.gg/) is thee distribution you *want* if your primary use case is gaming.
 Built on-top of Fedora Kinoite.

 * Games Just Work
 * Stable, Secure, Modern